karlestes1/CSC-500---Principles-of-Programming/README.md

 <br />

 ### VS Code Python Extension
-I am using the Python extension for Visual Studion Code which includes the ability to create python cells which can be individually run in an interactive window.
+I am using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for Visual Studion Code which includes the ability to create python cells which can be individually run in an interactive window.
 The syntax to create a cell is as follows:
 ```python
 #%%
 ```
 Any line with these three characters on it denotes the beginning of a python cell and is included due to the utilization of the python extension.

+### VS Code Comment Anchors Extension
+I am also using the [Comment Anchors extension](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors) for Visual Studio Code which places anchors within comments to allow for easy navigation and the ability to track TODO's, code reviews, etc.
 <br />

 ___